micag2025/Agentic_AI_Developer_Certification_Project2/README.md

 • Use of Model Context Protocol (MCP): implement agent interfaces and communication patterns compatible with MCP to ensure interoperability, modularity, and persistence support
 • A goal-driven flow: agents must work together to solve a user-defined problem or task (e.g., travel planner, multi-document summarizer, multi-turn form filler)

-## Deliverables
-• A multi-agent system with a clearly orchestrated workflow
-• Demonstration script or UI that showcases the collaboration
-• README explaining agent roles, task flow, and evaluation logic
-• Optional logs or performance summaries

- This project wraps up Module 2 by having you build a working multi-agent system that demonstrates the key concepts from Weeks 5-7: transitioning from workflows to agents and designing multi-agent collaboration using orchestration frameworks

-  Project Objectives
- In this project, you'll design and implement a multi-agent system that demonstrates your mastery of the core Module 2 concepts:
- - Tool Integration: Show how agents can extend their capabilities through built-in and custom tools
- - Multi-Agent Collaboration: Design agents with distinct roles that communicate and coordinate effectively
- - Agent Orchestration: Use an orchestration framework (LangGraph, CrewAI, AutoGen, or similar) for workflow management

- Your system must include:
- Required Components:
+ The system includes the following Components:
  1. Multi-Agent System (minimum 3 agents)
     - At least 3 agents with distinct roles working together
     - Clear communication or coordination between agents
     - Use an orchestration framework (LangGraph, CrewAI, AutoGen, or similar)
  2. Tool Integration
      - Your system should integrate at least 3 different tools
      - Tools can be built-in (LangChain tools) or custom implementations
      - Tools should extend capabilities beyond basic LLM responses (e.g., web search, math calculations, file processing, API calls, etc.)
  Optional Enhancements:
- Human-in-the-loop interactions
+- Human-in-the-loop interactions
- Use of communication protocol such as MCP
+- Use of communication protocol such as MCP
- Formal evaluation metrics and benchmarking against baselines
+- Formal evaluation metrics and benchmarking against baselines

+## Deliverables
+• A multi-agent system with a clearly orchestrated workflow
+• Demonstration script or UI that showcases the collaboration
+• README explaining agent roles, task flow, and evaluation logic
+• Optional logs or performance summaries

 Cross-Publication Insight Assistant 🔍
  Build a system that helps users explore patterns and trends across multiple AI/ML projects.
 The input is a list of GitHub repos or Ready Tensor publications, plus an optional user query (e.g., tool usage, evaluation methods, task types).